vin-huynh/java-sequencer/README.md

 # java-sequencer
-a music sequencer in java
+A music sequencer in java I made in high school!